 Does Force of Nature Kill Coronavirus?

 We get this question a lot too!
-Force of Nature is on the EPA’s List of Disinfectants for Use Against SARS-CoV-2, the cause of COVID-19, and EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.
+Force of Nature is on EPA’s list N, the disinfectants approved for use against SARS-CoV-2, the cause of COVID-19, and EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.

 Force of Nature Kills Viruses As Effectively As Bleach